martaldsantos/doc-process-hack/README.md

 # Intelligent Document Processing using Azure AI

-Welcome to the Activate GenAI Hackathon!
-Today, you're set to dive into the transformative world of AI, with a focus on utilizing the power of Azure OpenAI services.
+Welcome to the Intelligent Document Processing using Azure AI Hackathon!
+Today, you're set to dive into the transformative world of AI, with a focus on utilizing the power of the Azure AI Platform.
 Prepare yourself for a day of intense learning, innovation, and hands-on experience that will elevate your understanding of AI integration in application development.

-Introduction
+## Introduction
-Your quest is to innovate for the future at the fictitious enterprise, GenTech Inc. Your challenge?
-To integrate next-generation AI capabilities into GenTech's ecosystem, enhancing their operations and customer engagement through intelligent application development
+As participants, you will delve into innovative solutions that leverage AI to streamline workflows, reduce human error, and expedite the handling of critical documents.
+By integrating advanced vision technologies, you will create applications that not only improve operational efficiency but also elevate the overall customer experience at Contoso Bank.

+Prepare to unleash your creativity and technical skills as you embark on this exciting journey to shape the future of banking!

 ## Learning Objectives

 By participating in this hackathon, you will learn how to:

-- Gain practical experience in the several components inside Azure that tackle this challenge.
+- Gain Practical Experience with Azure Technologies: Explore various Azure components, including Azure Cognitive Services and Azure Functions, to understand how they can be leveraged for document automation.
-- Develop competencies in processing documents using Azure Document Intelligence.
+- Develop Competencies in Document Processing: Learn to utilize Azure Document Intelligence to analyze and extract data from various document formats effectively.
-- Acquire the ability to retrieve and structure information from documents in JSON format.
+- Master Information Structuring: Acquire skills in transforming raw data extracted from documents into structured JSON format, making it easier to manipulate and utilize in applications.
-- Enhance your problem-solving skills by organizing extracted data into tables and text.
+- Enhance Data Organization Skills: Improve your problem-solving abilities by effectively organizing and presenting extracted data in tables and text formats, ensuring clarity and usability.
-- Collaborate with other participants to tackle challenges and share insights.
+- Collaborate and Innovate: Work closely with fellow participants to brainstorm solutions, tackle challenges collectively, and share insights that foster a collaborative learning environment.
+- Implement Vision Technologies: Dive into the integration of computer vision techniques to enhance document processing workflows, gaining hands-on experience in real-world applications.
+- Understand Compliance and Security: Learn about the importance of data privacy and compliance in the financial sector while implementing automation solutions.
+- Develop Prototype Applications: Apply your knowledge to create functional prototypes that demonstrate the capabilities of your automated document processing solutions.
+- Receive Feedback and Iterate: Engage in constructive feedback sessions to refine your ideas and improve your solutions based on peer insights and expert guidance.

 ## Requirements